zettsu-t/sudokusse/sudokusse.md

 * Use std::array instead of std::vector if available
 * Call std::string::reserve(N) to separate string buffers on heap memory.
 N is larger than a size of a cache line in bytes.

-This feature is still experimental and will be changeable via command line options.

 ## Prepare sudoku puzzles